South Korea President Yoon defends martial law decision – DW – 12/12/2024

 South Korea's President Yoon Suk Yeol on Thursday defended his decision to declare short-lived martial law saying it was a measure to protect the country's democracy.

-In a televised statement, Yoon accused the opposition of trying to remove him from office.
+Yoon accused the opposition of trying to remove him from office in a televised statement.

 "I will fight to the end, to prevent the forces and criminal groups that have been responsible for paralyzing the country's government